winged/chirp/doc/RULES.rst

 * Do not use static functions in headers.
 * Log and assert a lot
-* Use C style comments for stuff that stays.
-C++-style for temporary stuff and NCONV and #else
+* Use C style comments. // is reserved for restructured text.
 * The following are our given abstractions:

   - libuv